-In 2020 the Council published its Supporting Family Learning and Parenting Across East Dunbartonshire strategy (Link to strategy) to enhance and strengthen our family learning support in early years centres and schools.
+In 2020 the Council published its Supporting Family Learning and Parenting Across East Dunbartonshire strategy to enhance and strengthen our family learning support in early years centres and schools.

 The approach creates a mechanism that brings together a range of services to ensure parents get the right support at the right time.
 This, in turn, supports children and young people’s learning, wellbeing and life chances.

 The Supporting Families Central Team has a detailed knowledge of both the local communities with which they work and external agencies and Supporting Families Workers work closely with the 12 Family Learning Assistants in 12 of our primary schools and the 20 Family Champions based in our early years centres.

 Supporting Families Workers play a key role in mentoring the Family Champions who have increased confidence in engaging with parents and improved knowledge of other services to which they can signpost parents.
 Almost all Family Champions are engaging in regular network meetings, supporting them to share practice and ideas in order to improve outcomes for children and their families.
 They are involved in preventative and early intervention strategies and support, for example, during lockdown over 60 play packs were sent home to identified families in areas of Place to support and encourage play at home.